saurabhkacholiya/Data_Structure_In_JS/LeetCodeTopInterviewQuestions.md

   let maxProfit = 0;
   for (let i = 1; i < prices.length; i++) {
     if (prices[i] > prices[i - 1]) {
-      maxProfit += prices[i] - prices[i - 1];
+      // if true buy on previous day and sell on current day maxProfit += prices[i] - prices[i - 1];
     }
   }